 Real User Monitoring is part of the essential tools used by DevOps to manage the performance of your website or webapp.
 However, it is not only for DevOps.
 RUM offers insights that are useful for your marketing team.
 Some benefits of communicating performance metrics to your marketing team are:

-- Understanding the most used features, in turn, facilitate better targeting, communication, and conversions in your digital marketing campaigns.
+- Understanding the most used features, in turn, facilitates better targeting, communication, and conversions in your digital marketing campaigns.

 - Communicating performance issues on your website will allow your marketing team to take action by pausing any paid digital marketing campaigns until the issue is fixed – if not you’re throwing away precious marketing dollars.

 - Your marketing team can communicate with your customers any downtown you may be experiencing and help minimize customer loss from performance-related issues.

 Real user monitoring is not to be mistaken with Google Analytics or GA.
 RUM is for DevOps but its performance metrics can be applied all throughout your organization.
 GA user tracking won’t provide insights into customer satisfaction, Apdex Score, Crash Reports, etc. A Real User Monitoring solution is a comprehensive tool that gives you a bird’s eye view of your customer’s experience, whereas GA is more for traffic sources, bounce rate, etc.